 The Historical Society of Pennsylvania

-There are extensive autograph collections of Americans and Europeans; 35,000 prints and maps; 20,000 watercolors and drawings; 250,000 photographs; and thousands of broadsides, sheet music and ephemera.
-Whatever may be on view, know that you are also in the same building as a printer’s proof of the Declaration of Independence, Martha Washington’s cookbook, muster rolls of the Union Army, and General George Meade’s account of the Battle of Gettysburg.
+The Historical Society counts a printer’s proof of the Declaration of Independence, Martha Washington’s cookbook, muster rolls of the Union Army, and General George Meade’s account of the Battle of Gettysburg among its many treasures.